StudyForces/ocr-microservice/README.md

 - [pip-requirements](https://github.com/StudyForces/OCR-Subsystem/blob/498d7afcd57be4d82c81ee4b1f7b30f7322a9804/pip-requirements.txt)

 ## Usage
-All images must be in .png format
+All images must be in .png format.

-### Text recognition:
+Set the parameters in rmq_parameters.py

+- SENDER_QUEUE_NAME - name of the queue to be used as output
+- CONSUMER_QUEUE_NAME - name of the queue to be used as input
+- HOST - URL for connecting to RabbitMQ

-Run the following command
+Then run the following command

-	python get_text.py [< input] [> output]

-In the case of using standard I/O, you will have to enter the path to the image
+	python rmq_communication.py